xfiveco/generator-chisel/README.md

 ### Automated JS code formatting with Prettier

-Prettier comes preinstalled with Chisel however it's synced with Eslint **only if ES6 with Babel has been selected**.
-It's one of the reasons why choosing ES6 will result in the best coding experience.
+Prettier comes preinstalled with Chisel and it's synced with Eslint.
 One of the easiest ways to use Prettier is to install a plugin for your favourite editor.
 See "Editor Integration" section on [Prettier's homepage](https://prettier.io).

 ### Caveats